Menu for neutered cats: choosing the right food. Nutrition for castrated cats

 • Cat food should be warm.

-• Meals should be daily and on schedule.
-Even the most freedom-loving cats get used to the regimen and come home from a walk on time.
+• Meals should be daily and on a schedule.
+Even the most freedom-loving cats get used to the routine and come home from their walk on time.

-• Choose a place for the cat where no one will disturb her, and she can eat in peace.
+• Choose a place for your cat where no one will disturb her and she can eat in peace.

 • If you have more than one pet, then make sure that each of them can safely eat their portion.